L-Pinto/L-Pinto/README.md

 ### Hi there 👋

-I'm Luis Pinto, a Software Engineering Master's student @ [University of Minho](https://www.uminho.pt/EN/) :portugal:
+I'm Luis Pinto, a Software Engineering Master's student @ [University of Minho](https://www.uminho.pt/EN/).

 ## About Me
 <!--